Paris Hilton Doesn't Want Us To Remember Her As A Reality Star

 "I don't like the way that sounds," she says, referring to her past as a party girl.
 The 35-year-old got her start on the show The Simple Life, before growing into a reality show superstar with later hits like Paris Hilton's My New BFF and The World According to Paris.
 "I have really grown past that.
 Now I mostly focus on my empire and my brand, rather than everything else that comes with the reality star kind of life."

-For instance, Don Loftus, Executive Vice President of Perfumania, reports that Hilton sells over £150 million worth of perfume every year, and sales in Mexico, her biggest market, are just going up.
+For instance, Don Loftus, Executive Vice President of Perfumania, reports that Hilton sells $200 million worth of perfume every year, and sales in Mexico, her biggest market, are just going up.

 Much of this is about girl power, and Hilton tries to embody that in her work.
 "Women have been using their voice to fight for their passions and that's something to be proud of," she says.
 "Whether it's for labor laws, fighting in the entertainment industry, or just standing up for women in general — I love it and I hope this shift keeps going."